 It’s very common for people in recovery to develop a sweet tooth, especially people recovering from alcohol use disorder.
 Sweets are a high reward food that affect the release of dopamine, which relieves some of the lethargy and irritability people commonly experience in recovery.
 People with alcohol use disorder typically have chronically low blood sugar, which can cause lethargy, headaches, confusion, poor concentration, and irritability.
 Sweets temporarily fix the problem, but they lead to a boom and bust blood sugar cycle.
 Increased sugar intake often leads to weight gain, which increases your risk of other problems, such as diabetes and heart disease.

-In moderate doses, coffee is fine for most people and some studies suggest it has some moderate health benefits.
-However, too much coffee can make you jittery, anxious, and interfere with sleep.
-If you’re recovering from addiction, you are already likely to feel anxious and irritable and coffee may make it even worse.
-The impaired sleep is probably the worst effect, since your body needs plenty of sleep to heal and recover.
+In moderate doses, coffees and teas are fine for most people and some studies suggest it has some moderate health benefits.
+However, too much caffeine can make you jittery, anxious, and interfere with sleep.
+If you’re recovering from addiction, you are already likely to feel anxious and irritable and caffeine may make it even worse.
+Impaired sleep is probably the worst effect since your body needs plenty of sleep to heal and recover.
 Lack of sleep has also been linked to increased anxiety and suicidal thoughts.
-Coffee is certainly the least unhealthy habit on this list, but if you’re experiencing anxiety, irritability, or insomnia, cutting down or eliminating coffee is probably a good idea.
+Coffee is certainly the least unhealthy habit on this list, but if you’re experiencing anxiety, irritability, or insomnia, cutting down or eliminating caffeine is probably a good idea.

 For information on our programs,

 call us today: 561-841-1296